7.7.0 • Published 2 months ago

 This is for changing the names or behavior of existing routes.
 See "Adding routes" for supporting additional routes.

-• --postLoginRedirectPath (Path/URL to which to redirect after login; defaults to /home (or locale equivalent.)
+• --postLoginRedirectPath (Path/URL to which to redirect after login; defaults to home (/home) (or locale equivalent), but you should probably set it so that it redirects instead to your root (/).

 • --customRoute (Multiple strings in format <locale>=<route>=<path>)